dahamv/dahamv.github.io/technologies/angular.md

 # Angular

 ## Course Agenda
-- Componenets - For the UI
+- **Componenets** - For the UI
-- Modules - Organize the code
+- **Services and Http** - For any reusable code. eg. Fontend calculations / validations / Http calls to server. / use websckets with the server.
+- **Modules** - Like buckets to organize the code.( to put services and components in - they are going to be registers/declared with a Module ).
+AppModule is the main module.
-- Data Binding - get data in and out of the screen
+- **Data Binding** - get data in and out of the screen
   - input and output properties - eg parent and child componenet
-- Services and Http - For any reusable code
-- Routing
+- **Routing**
   - load different screens dynamically without refreshing the entire page.
   - How Routes can be defined /  How routes are registered with modules / how to use routes to load different componenets dynamically.